opentok/ARFrameMetadata/README.md

 In the subscriber side, the frame will be shown.
 When the subscriber taps the view to create an annotation, the view will capture the x and y position of the touch, and using the 3d camera position of the publisher which is bundled in each frame will calculate the 3d position of the annotation.
 Once that position is calculated, the subscriber will send a signal to the publisher using the OpenTok SDK with this position of the annotation.

-When the publisher receives the signal it adds the annotation ot the AR world, so it can be seen both by the publisher and subscriber.
+When the publisher receives the signal it adds the annotation to the AR world, so it can be seen both by the publisher and subscriber.

 ## Code walkthrough